kikito/bump.lua/README.md

 A good example of this behavior is Arkanoid's ball; you can use this type of collision for things that "move away" after touching others.

 Collisions of this type have their `type` attribute set to `"bounce"`.
-They also have two special attributes: called `col.bounce`, is a 2d vector which represents the x and y coordinates to which the `item` "attempted to bounce". `col.bounceNormal` is a 2d vector representing the direction of the "force" that `other` would offer to `item` in that collision.
+They also have a special attributes called `col.bounce`.
+It is a 2d vector which represents the x and y coordinates to which the `item` "attempted to bounce".

 The [Grenades](https://github.com/kikito/bump.lua/blob/demo/entities/grenade.lua) and the [Debris](https://github.com/kikito/bump.lua/blob/demo/entities/debris.lua) in the demo use `"bounce"` to resolve their collisions.